willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My headset has stopped tracking

-Make sure the lights are turned on and that there isn't anything obstructing the inside-out tracking cameras on the front of your headset.
+Make sure the lights are on and that there isn't anything obstructing the inside-out tracking cameras on the front of your headset.
 If tracking is lost, it can take a few seconds to resume.
 If tracking does not resume, try restarting the Windows Mixed Reality Portal.
 See [Tracking Troubleshooting](troubleshooting-windows-mixed-reality.md#tracking-system) for more details.

 ### I can't show a preview of what I'm seeing in my headset on my desktop screen